Integration of A-Parser with Redis: advanced API

 lpush aparser_redis_api '["request-1", "Net::Whois", "default", "google.com", {}, {}]'

-request to retrieve the data:
+request to get the data:

 /get-results.php?request_id=request-1